Zybercik00/DataSyncExcel/README.md

-# Excel File Handling Application
+# DataSyncExcel

-The Excel File Handling Application is a tool designed for efficient data management from Excel files.
+The DataSyncExcel Application is a tool designed for efficient data management from Excel files.
 It provides capabilities to read, save data to a database, and search for specific information within the Excel files.

 ## Features